jamesmh/PersonalBlog/source/_posts/Introducing-Gate-Classes.md

 Each gate class will either succeed or fail.

 On failure, it will throw an exception that will be caught up the stack.
-In web applications, there is usually some global exception handler or middleware than can convert these into specific HTTP error responses, etc.
+In web applications, there is usually some global exception handler or middleware that can convert these into specific HTTP error responses, etc.

 If we do need to use this logic in other places, as mentioned above, then we don't need to re-import all the dependencies required for this logic.
 We can just simply use the gate class as-is and allow the DI mechanism to plug in all the dependencies for us.